JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Underscore for unused variables (since 1.1)

-If the lambda parameter is unused, you can place underscore instead of its name:
+If the lambda parameter is unused, you can place an underscore instead of its name:

 ``` kotlin
 map.forEach { _, value -> println("$value!") }